Robert Manners Sutton

 Sutton was posted captain with effect from 25 August 1779, but just over two weeks later on 10 September his Sphinx 20 was captured by the French frigate Amphitrite 32 in the Leeward Islands after a gallant two hour struggle.

-In May 1790 Sutton recommissioned the Minerva 38, going out to the East Indies in December where after exchanging with Captain John Whitby in the latter part of the following year he returned to England in May 1792.
+In May 1790 Sutton recommissioned the Minerva 38, going out to the East Indies in December and returning to England in May 1792 in command of the Crown 64.